Henry Hakewill: Career

-He began work on a country mansion and eventually had a large and flourishing practice, mostly concerned with country houses.
+Hakewill began work on a country mansion and eventually had a large and flourishing practice, mostly concerned with country houses.
 In 1809, he was appointed architect to Rugby School, where the gothic buildings and chapel are his designs.
-He also did work for the Radcliffe trustees at Oxford and the Middle Temple.

-Hakewill designed two notable Greek Revival buildings.
+He also did work for the Radcliffe trustees at Oxford and the Middle Temple.Hakewill designed two notable Greek Revival buildings.
 Coed Coch, Dolwen, Denbighshire, Wales, a country house with a diagonally-placed portico (now demolished) and stair, was completed in 1804.
 St Peter's Church, Eaton Square, London was built in 1824–7.
 (It was rebuilt after a fire in 1987.)

+From 1815 to 1816, Hakewill was also commissioned by Farnborough Hall to build a new coach-house and remodel the rose garden and path down to the cascade.